harvardinformatics/snakemake-workshop/run/index.md

 Every Snakemake workflow you run will have different inputs and parameters required to run it.
 Hopefully these are very well documented in the workflow's documentation.

-All of the inputs and parameters should be specified with a workflow **config file**.
+All of the inputs and parameters should be specified with a **config file**.
 This is a [YAML formatted :octicons-link-external-24:](https://en.wikipedia.org/wiki/YAML){ target="_blank" } text file, which means options are usually specfied as `<option_name>: <value>`.
 For instance, for the very basic `mafft_align` rule above, the config file would need to specify the path to the manifest file, listing all the input fasta files:

 ```yaml
 manifest_file: path/to/manifest.txt
 ```

-This manifest file would be parsed by the workflow and the list of files used directly or the wildcards extracted from their filenames.
+This manifest file would be parsed elsewhere in the workflow and the list of files used directly or the wildcards extracted from their filenames.

 ### Demo workflow